Trones21/link-extractor/README.md

 # Link Extractor Tool

-The **Link Extractor Tool** is a lightweight CLI utility written in Go for parsing markdown files and extracting all the links contained within them.
+The **Link Extractor Tool** is a lightweight CLI utility for parsing markdown files and extracting all the links contained within them.
 It’s designed to serve as a foundation for more complex tools, such as visualizing the interconnectedness of documents and external resources.

 ## Features